corbiton/react-extended-components/readme.md

 ### Filter
-Filter component is very much similar to Map function except it renders only those items which satisfy a given predicate
+The Filter component functions similarly to the Map function, but only renders items that meet a specified criterion or predicate

 ```
 const Users = () => {